 - Sara has a real talent and interest in math.
 Sara was doing fine with math as a homeschooler.
 Her mom trained as an accountant and was capable of helping Sara with the standard math curriculum, but she didn’t have the interest or ability to help Sara with some of her other math questions.
-A neighbor suggested they speak with her math professor friend, Mary.
-Mary met with Sara and introduced her to advanced math topics such as topology and allowed her to sit in on lectures with her college students.
+A neighbor suggested they speak with her math professor friend, Elizabeth.
+Mary met with Elizabeth and introduced her to advanced math topics such as topology and allowed her to sit in on lectures with her college students.

 - Devon has always had a knack for working with his hands.
 He noticed his neighbor, Gene, building a new shed and offered to help.
 Gene helped Devon learn woodworking techniques and two years later they still meet up to share their latest projects.

 Why Mentoring Teens Benefit from Mentoring